Juvenile Court in Connecticut

 |Be on time.

 You have to be there at 9 a.m.
 Check in with your lawyer or go to the public defender’s office to apply for a lawyer.
-Make sure you check in with probation or the Judicial Marshall who is in charge of calling cases.
+Make sure you check in with the Judicial Marshall who is in charge of calling cases.
 This makes sure that people know you are there.
 Be patient, and don’t ever leave the courthouse without telling your lawyer.

 My case is staying in juvenile court.
 What will happen when I get there?